Unified Diffusion VLA: Vision-Language-Action Model via Joint Discrete Denoising Diffusion Process: METHODS

 \subsection{Training}

 We initialize our model from a pretrained VLM backbone~\citep{wang2024emu3}, which is trained in an autoregressive manner with causal attention.
-At the beginning, we adopt a stage (i) to post-train \method~on a large-scale video dataset, where the token sequences are constructed as: { }

-This stage injects capabilities of future image generation into the VLA, enabling the robot to understand and model future states.
+At the beginning, we adopt a stage (i) to post-train \method~on a large-scale video dataset, where the token sequences are constructed as: { } This stage injects capabilities of future image generation into the VLA, enabling the robot to understand and model future states.
 In stage (ii), we jointly optimize image and action generation under a unified framework on the downstream robot action dataset.
 The token sequences are constructed as \Cref{eq:lvva_seq}.
 Specifically, we reformulate the autoregressive decoding as a diffusion process following JD3P.
-Unlike standard diffusion models that predict tokens at masked positions, we adopt a shift operation strategy to predict the next token, which enables the model to inherit capacity learned from next-token-prediction training while gaining the advantages of bidirectional context and parallel decoding.
+Unlike standard diffusion models that predict tokens at masked positions, we adopt a shift operation strategy to predict the next token, as introduced in~\citep{gong2025scaling}.
+This approach allows the model to retain the capacity learned from next-token prediction training, while also benefiting from bidirectional context and parallel decoding.